Paying Taxes Methodology

 - Is a limited liability, taxable company.
 If there is more than one type of limited liability company in the economy, the limited liability form most common among domestic firms is chosen.
 The most common form is reported by incorporation lawyers or the statistical office.

 - Operates in the economy’s largest business city.
-(See cities list)
+For 11 economies the data are also collected for the second largest business city (see cities list).

 - Is 100% domestically owned and has 5 owners, all of whom are natural persons.